Raising Your Dogs First Litter Successfully

 - Give one dose of calcium gel when a mom starts to labor.
 Always give one dose when you know they are going to whelp; for giant breeds, repeat after the first puppy.

 - Help babies out of the sack and clear the throat.
 A bulb syringe or snot sucker that is used with human babies works very well at clearing the throat.
 Then give the puppy to mom to clean it if she wants.
 It quiets her.

 - Newborns search for a nipple by weaving back and forth until they rub across a nipple and then they attach.
 If you're helping one attach, rub the nipple sideways across the muzzle to get them to latch on.

 - The umbilical cord contains an artery and vein, so bacteria have a straight shot to the bloodstream and can easily cause infection.
 Navel infection is the number one cause of bacterial infection or "blue belly."
-You can easily prevent this by dipping the naval in iodine or straight Chlorhexidine to disinfect it.
+You can easily prevent this by dipping the navel in iodine or straight Chlorhexidine to disinfect it.
 We also carry an umbilical clamp that can be used.
 I like using them for C-section babies as it locks off the artery and vein.
 No bleeding and no infection can pass.
 The clamp and umbilical cord fall off by the fifth day.